What is weight-loss surgery?

-Doctors sometimes recommend weight-loss surgery for people who are very overweight ( obese Obesity Obesity is having too much body fat.
+Doctors sometimes recommend weight-loss surgery for people who have obesity Obesity Obesity is having too much body fat.
 Obesity causes health problems.
 The fatter you are, the higher your risk of health problems.
-Obesity is caused by eating more calories than your body needs... read more ), particularly if they have weight-related health problems
+Obesity is caused by eating more calories than your body needs... read more , particularly if they have weight-related health problems

 There are many different surgical procedures

 After surgery, you'll still need to make lifelong changes to what and how much you eat

 Weight-loss surgery can lessen weight-related health problems, such as diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more

 Weight loss surgery can be more effective than dieting but has a higher risk of side effects

 To qualify for weight-loss surgery, you must:

 Be physically and mentally able to have surgery

 Be ready to follow your doctors’ instructions after surgery about what to eat, how much to exercise, and when to get follow-up tests